 News We’re Making

-Top news and stories, including the latest Research and NDSC Data Story from the Price Center for Social Innovation in November-December 2018.
+Top news and stories, including the latest Research from the Price Center for Social Innovation in August 2019.

 Price Center Director Gary Painter authors a new op-ed published by the Southern California News Group, describing the public and private sector innovations needed to fix the region’s housing market.

 Every ten years, the federal government conducts a “census,” where it counts every person living in the United States.
 The constitution mandates that all people — including children and adults, the employed and unemployed, immigrants, renters and homeowners — must be counted.
 In March of 2020, households throughout Los Angeles County will receive a mailing with instructions on how to complete their census form online, by phone or by mail.
 The form will ask ten simple questions around things like race, age, marital status and household size.
 Despite the fact that the Census usually takes a household just ten minutes to complete each decade, it is one of the most important parts of a representative democracy.